 It’s office party season again.
-And despite the “squeezed middle” and ongoing Eurozone predicament there’s still scope for some serious fun.
+And despite everything going on, let alone Brexit, there’s still scope for some serious fun.
 But what happens when you are asked to consider some office party public speaking?
 What about when you have to thank all the staff in accounts or congratulate the sales and marketing teams.
 Your enthusiasm for the party might dim.

 But with some festive cheer, here’s a reminder on the essential office party public speaking techniques for your special festive occasion.